alidi24/bearing-rul-prediction/README.md

 ## Project Overview

-Predicting the remaining useful life of mechanical components is a critical task in predictive maintenance.
-This project focuses on rolling element bearings, which are commonly used in rotating machinery and prone to degradation over time.

-The key highlights of this project:
 - Time series modeling of bearing degradation using RMS health indicators
 - Implementation of both RNN and LSTM architectures for comparison
 - Performance evaluation using MSE metric